Hi. My name is Gökhan, but my family, friends and colleagues call me Gök.

 What are you doing at INVERTO?

-I am a Principal at INVERTO and focus mainly on international projects in machine and plant engineering, as well as for the automotive industry.
+I am a Managing Director at INVERTO and focus mainly on international projects in machine and plant engineering, as well as for the automotive industry.
 These are primarily projects that use re-structuring measures and negotiation management to achieve a sustainable increase in profitability.
 There is also a significant focus on supply chain finance at the moment – from the customer’s perspective as well as in internal product development.
 During my time working in research, I gained an interest in sharing knowledge and, in order to satisfy this, I also devote an increasing amount of my time to publish papers and articles on the subject of supply chain management.

 Of course you found your dream job at INVERTO, but if you hadn’t, what would you have done?